The Dirt: Aunty Fran Bodkin

 Fran Bodkin has a twinkle in her eye.
 It’s early morning and we’re nibbling on finger limes whilst wandering through the Australian Botanic Garden at Mount Annan.
 She chuckles as we stop next to a native hibiscus, ‘Oh, I love this one’, she says.
 ‘Western people put hibiscus flowers in champagne on their wedding day, right?
 Well, we use it as a contraceptive!’

-Fran is in her early 80s and is a descendant of the D’harawal people of the Bidiagal clan, from the southern parts of Sydney.
-She’s worked as a researcher for a NSW MP, studied a myriad of sciences at university, written a huge plant book called Encyclopaedia Botanica (she’s currently working on a revised edition), and is an Elder on campus at the University of Western Sydney.
-She also works regularly with indigenous school children, encouraging their curiosity about the environment and helping prepare them for university.
+Fran has dedicated much of her life to sharing stories of indigenous knowledge of the natural environment.
+A gifted storyteller and communicator, she’s studied a bachelor of arts and sciences at university, has written a plant reference book called Encyclopaedia Botanica and is an Elder on campus at the University of Western Sydney.
+She works regularly with indigenous school children, encouraging their curiosity about the environment and helping prepare them for university.
 Fran is a tireless campaigner for the recognition of indigenous knowledge and cultural heritage, and a storehouse of stories passed down through generations of D’harawal people before her.

-Fran was taken from her family when she was three, but ran away from her new foster home and returned to her parents soon after.
+Fran was removed from her family by a government agency when she was three but she ran away from her new foster home and returned to her parents soon after.
 She decided she’d had enough of being ‘flogged’ for not pronouncing words correctly when reading the bible.
 ‘Dad taught me to read and write by the time I was three, and he used to take me down to Central Station and make me memorize all of the train stations in New South Wales.
 He’d say, “Remember, if ever you get taken away or get lost, find a railway line.
 Once you find a railway line you’ll find a station, then hop on the train back to Central and walk home”.
 And so I did’ she says.’

 ‘We don’t do this observation any more’, she says.
 ‘It’s all done through a microscope.
 We’re looking at the small bits, and forgetting about the effect these small bits have the whole environment.’

-Fran doesn’t know why this is, but she reckons it’s only when we start to understand these complex relationships that we’ll be able to truly understand the environment we’re living in.
+Fran thinks it’s only when we start to understand these complex relationships that we’ll be able to truly understand the environment we’re living in.
 ‘I think my duty in life is to create pathways.
 I don’t know what’s at the end of those pathways but I do know they’re pathways of curiosity.
 If I can make the kids curious, then that curiosity might stay with them until they reach a stage where they can actually satisfy it with study and learning’, she says.

 We talk about the stories and legends passed down through generations of indigenous Australians used to frame interaction and understanding of the environment.
-Some of these are now being studied, dated and quantified by western science, like the conclusion by ecologist David Bowman that the seeds of a solitary clump of palm trees in Central Australia were carried to the Central Desert by humans up to 30 000 years ago.
+Some of these are now being studied, dated and quantified by western science, like the conclusion by ecologist David Bowman that the seeds of a were carried to the Central Desert by humans up to 30 000 years ago.
 This very recent western scientific discovery is something indigenous people already knew.
 They’ve passed the story of ‘the gods from the north’ bringing seeds to Palm Valley down for tens of thousands of years.
-Fran has a bunch of similar stories, reflecting a vast timescale I can only imagine, and a knowledge base worthy of serious exploration and understanding.

 It’s been three hours since we started our walk.
 Fran is as energetic as when we began.
 I can’t say the same of myself.
-My brain is in overdrive, trying to commit to memory everything she’s shared – all the tips, the stories, the knowledge.
-My overriding feeling though, is one of inspiration.
+My brain is in overdrive, trying to commit to memory everything she’s shared.
+She suggests I make a tea of Eucalyptus tereticornis leaves because ‘it’s good for the memory.’

 A Few Things I Learnt From Fran Bodkin